luisalfonsopreciado/Graph-Algorithms-Visualization/src/info/Dijkstra.md

-### Dijkstra Shortest Path Algorithm
+# Dijkstra Shortest Path Algorithm

-Dijkstra's algorithms, considered as the father of all pathfinding algorithms is one of the most important and must know if you want to understand more advanced graph traversal algorithms.
+Dijkstra's algorithm, considered as the father of pathfinding algorithms, is one of the most practical algorithms since it's widely used in networking and GIS (Geographic Information Systems).

 #### Dijkstra's algorithm works as follows:

-**Step 1**: Start at the beginning vertex by marking it with a distance of 0, because it's 0 units from the start.
-Call this vertex your current vertex, and explore this node.
+**Step 1**: Initialize all vertices with a starting distance of inifinity except for the starting vertex which will be assigned a distance of zero.
+Start at the beginning vertex, call this vertex your current vertex, and explore this node.

 **Step 2**: Identify all of the vertices that are connected to the current vertex with an edge.
 Calculate their distance to the end by adding the weight of the edge to the mark on the current vertex.
 Mark each of the vertices with their corresponding distance, but only change a vertex's mark if it's less than a previous mark.
 Each time you mark the starting vertex with a mark, keep track of the path that resulted in that mark.